jfspencer/tictactoe/README.md

   - [ ] include online state flag, to prevent orphan game requests
 - [ ] one database per user for write side operations
 - [ ] stream in other users' to complete UI game state
+- [ ] prevent user from marking the board during the other players turn

 Maintenance Spec
 - [ ] Should have 100% logic code coverage